ResonanceHolding/logger/readme.md

 ### Logger

-logger is exported as cached module, so you will have only 1 instance of logger in project.
+Logger is exported as cached module, so you will have only 1 instance of logger in project.
 Also module exports functional wrappers around logger methods, so you free to use it in functional way.
 You can specify log level by calling Logger.init() or simply Init() and pass preferred level.
 Log level argument is